abbreviatedman/react-monorepo/03-intermediate-react/3b-use-effect/lesson/directions.md

 export default Timer;
 ```

-Import this component into your `App.js` file and render it.
+Import this component into your `App.jsx` file and render it.
 You should see a timer that increments every second.

 `useEffect` takes two arguments: a callback function, and, optionally but usually used, an array of dependencies.
 The callback function (in this case a function that begins a timer to go off every second) is the function that `useEffect` calls, and the dependencies array tells React how often to call our callback function.
 With an empty array, our callback is called when the function first runs, but _not_ on re-render.
 This is truly necessary in this case-- since our call to `setNumSeconds` changes state, and our component relies on that state, we re-render every second.
 If we didn't include the empty dependencies array, then React would call our callback function again,creating _another_ timer.
 And we'd get a new timer every single second!